C4ptFuture/cdtv-os235patch/README.md

 - It adds compatibility with 68030 accelerators and 32-bit-Fast RAM
 - It adds some quality of life features and fixes some bugs.

-For a more detailed features/fixes rundown see the CDTV OS 2.35 information page on [CDTV Land](https://cdtvland.com/os235).
+For a more detailed rundown of all the changes see the CDTV OS 2.35 information page on [CDTV Land](https://cdtvland.com/os235).
 For more technical details please consult the [CDTV OS 2.35 FAQ](README-faq.md).

 ## How to apply the patch